jamesward/hello-kafka-salesforce/README.md

 1. [![Deploy on Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)
 1. Add the Heroku Kafka Addon to the app

-        heroku addons:add heroku-kafka - a YOUR_APP
+        heroku addons:add heroku-kafka --version 0.10 -a YOUR_APP

 1. Install the Kafka plugin into the Heroku CLI